cosmos/cosmos-sdk/docs/spec/SPEC_STANDARD.md

 All top-level sections are required.
 References should be included inline as links, or tabulated at the bottom of the section if necessary.
 Included sub-sections should be listed in the order specified below.

+ ### Table Of Contents

+ > Provide a table of contents at the top of the file to assist readers.

 ### Synopsis

 The document should include a brief (~200 word) synopsis providing a high-level description of and rationale for the specification.